Supreme Court guidelines on Registration of FIR, including action against officers who don’t register FIR of a cognizable offence.

 viii) Since the General Diary/Station Diary/Daily Diary is the record of all information received in a police station, we direct that all information relating to cognizable offences, whether resulting in registration of FIR or leading to an inquiry, must be mandatorily and meticulously reflected in the said Diary and the decision to conduct a preliminary inquiry must also be reflected, as mentioned above.

-The Apex Court also said-
+The Supreme Court further said-

 In view of various counter claims regarding registration or non-registration, what is necessary is only that the information given to the police must disclose the commission of a cognizable offence.
 In such a situation, registration of an FIR is mandatory.
 However, if no cognizable offence is made out in the information given, then the FIR need not be registered immediately and perhaps the police can conduct a sort of preliminary verification or inquiry for the limited purpose of ascertaining as to whether a cognizable offence has been committed.
 But, if the information given clearly mentions the commission of a cognizable offence, there is no other option but to register an FIR forthwith.
 Other considerations are not relevant at the stage of registration of FIR, such as, whether the information is falsely given, whether the information is genuine, whether the information is credible etc. These are the issues that have to be verified during the investigation of the FIR.
 At the stage of registration of FIR, what is to be seen is merely whether the information given ex facie discloses the commission of a cognizable offence.
 If, after investigation, the information given is found to be false, there is always an option to prosecute the complainant for filing a false FIR.